i17717/i17717.github.io/README.md

-## About
+# About

-This project links to my both portfolio and website, which I currently work on^^
+This project leads to my both portfolio and website, which I currently work on^^